elissandrovieira/my-notes/Computing/Programming/OOP/Basic about OOP.md

 ## Without encapsulation:

-You're the kind of person who walks straight into the kitchen, grabs the pot and adds ketchup to the chef’s carbonara...
+Imagine a customer who walks into the kitchen, grabs the pot, and dumps ketchup on the chef’s carbonara.
 That’s chaos — both in real life and in code.

+# Conclusion

+This was my two cents on Object-Oriented Programming.
+My goal here was to share the way I see things and try to simplify a concept that can be confusing — especially if, like me, you struggle with abstract ideas.

+I hope it was helpful.
+Good luck with your studies — and buddy, don’t give up.
+It eventually clicks.